Students make excellent progress and achievement in all subjects is exceptionally high” - OFSTED 2014

 - 1 Language (1 from Spanish or French)

-All students at Barton Court follow a KS4 curriculum that allows them to gain the Ebacc.
+All students at Barton Court follow a KS4 curriculum that allows them to study the Ebacc.

 What does the KS4 curriculum look like?